smarthomeNG/plugins/sma_em/readme.md

 supported by this plugin, the readem method allows for a lot more of parameters.
 The items will be extended in future versions of this plugin on demand.
 The available values can be seen in the readem method of this plugin.

-If demand exists, the plugin can also be extended to be used with more than 1 energy meter.
+If demand exists, the plugin can also be extended to be used with more than one energy meter.

 # Configuration